johnofleek/PiloT/networkManagerDocs/Quickstart.md

 * Standard Raspian desktop installation ***
 * Pilot board and USB cable

-*** Desktop installation is required because NetworkManager GUI is used for in this guide because it provides a simple way to observe the system behaviour, however, the underlying technology will work with a non-GUI system
+*** Desktop installation is required because NetworkManager GUI is used in this guide.This because NetworkManager GUI provides a simple way to observe the system behaviour, however, the underlying technology will work with a non-GUI system

 <BR>

 ## Power up the PiloT board